pantheon-systems/documentation/source/content/supported-drupal.md

 | 6           | ❌          | ❌           | ❌          |

 ## Drupal 11 on Pantheon
-Drupal 11 is not yet an option when creating a new site and there is no current ETA for when it will be added.
-However, Drupal 11 has been tested and is reported to work on Pantheon today.
+Drupal 11 is not yet an option when creating a new site.
+It will be added to the Pantheon dashboard in the coming weeks.
+However, Drupal 11 has been tested and works on Pantheon environments.

 To run Drupal 11 on the platform, you must [create a new Drupal 10 site](/add-site-dashboard) then [upgrade to Drupal 11 via composer](https://www.drupal.org/docs/upgrading-drupal/upgrading-from-drupal-8-or-later/how-to-upgrade-from-drupal-10-to-drupal-11).